eSolutionsTech/kubelake-bdw-2024/docs/exercises/1-Ingest/workshop.md

 In this exercise, let's see how to configure NiFi to read data from an MinIO bucket (S3-compatible), perform minor modifications on JSON data, and write the processed data back to another MinIO bucket.

+The input data consists of random generated multi-line .json files with information about a certain stock in a day (lets say APPLE) and if in that day

+- if there were any Events
+- the Event type (Social/Governance/Climate)
+- the impact factor

+Example:

+      [{
+      "date": "2023-12-04",
+      "open": 108.4,
+      "high": 115.07,
+      "low": 105.15,
+      "close": 110.53,
+      "volume": 1728881,
+      "event": "Mass workforce strike",
+      "event_type": "Social Event",
+      "impact_factor": -0.04
+      }..]

+A day with no events would look like this

+      [{
+      "date": "2023-12-09",
+      "open": 105.0,
+      "high": 110.65,
+      "low": 106.97,
+      "close": 107.09,
+      "volume": 3470925,
+      "event": null,
+      "event_type": null,
+      "impact_factor": 0
+      }..]

+!!! info "Fair Warning PSA"
+      This exercise exceeds to a certain extent what is usually recommended to do with Nifi (Extract / Load).
+      We are going to modify the data a bit (Transform) just to play around with Nifi's capabilities.
+      For Big Data volumes any transformation should be done outside Nifi (although even Nifi can scale as it runs in cluster mode)

 ### Exercise Goals:

 - Fetch JSON data from an bucket (.json files)